Three Americans are still being held in North Korea. Will they be released?

 Who are the three Americans detained by the North Koreans?

-Two of them are academics, and neither appears to have gotten a trial yet:
+Two of them are academics, and neither appear to have gotten a trial yet:

 - Tony Kim, also known as Kim Sang-duk, was detained on April 23.
 Kim had been working at China's Yanbian University of Science and Technology, located on the Chinese border with North Korea, for "many years" when he was arrested, the school said.
 Kim, in his 50s, previously worked as an accountant in Los Angeles.
 He was apprehended while trying to leave the country from Pyongyang Airport, but there were no details on why.